Have you ever driven through a red light, taken a shortcut through private property, or perhaps had a little too much to

 At one time or another, we all break the law – sometimes they’re small crimes, usually done for a good reason (you’re late for an important meeting; you didn’t realize the area was out-of-bounds; you were out enjoying yourself with friends).

 Other times, the crimes can be more serious.
 So what happens if you get caught breaking the law, even if it’s a simple mistake?

 Understanding the Charges

 The first step, according to lawyers for drunk driving, is knowing what type of crime you’ve been charged with.
 Criminal law is a complex subject that greatly depends on specific country/state laws, so here is a simple rundown of the main types of charges (for ease of reference, we’ll focus on North American law).

 The lowest form of criminal offense.
 These are often run-of-the-mill violations, such as jaywalking, building permit infractions, or walking an unleashed dog (really!).
-Depending on the state, infractions don’t always carry a penalty more serious than a small fine.
+Depending on the state, infractions don’t always carry a penalty more serious than a small fine but in some other cases you need to find criminal lawyers to represent you.

 These fall into two categories.
-First degree misdemeanors can include: driving under the influence (of drugs/alcohol), vandalism, and trespassing.
+First degree misdemeanors can include: driving under the influence (of drugs/alcohol) where you will need a dui attorney for representation, vandalism, and trespassing.
 A second degree can include: using an invalid driver’s license, criminal mischief (typically damage under $200), and loitering.

 According to a dui attorney, criminal activity covered under first and second degree misdemeanors are often very similar; the biggest difference is in the penalty.
 First degrees can involve up to a year in local/county jail and a fine up to $1000.
 Second degrees occasionally carry a 60-day local jail term and fines up to $500.